annabecker987/python-fundamentals-demo/README.md

 for demonstration, the same logic could scale to larger, real-world HR datasets.

-This example highlights how foundational Python skills—such as working with dictionaries, loops, and conditional statements—can be used to surface meaningful workforce insights in a clear and approachable way.
+This example highlights how foundational Python skills, such as working with dictionaries, loops, and conditional statements can be used to surface meaningful workforce insights in a clear and approachable way.